roman-corgi/corgietc/README.md

 If using `corgietc` via Google Colab, updates occur automatically - no user action is required.
 Each time you run one of the notebooks, you will automatically be using the latest code version.
 Occassionally, Google Colab may hold on to a stale notebook version.
 You can fix this by deleting the current runtime (in the `Runtime` menu) and clearing your browser cache.

-For local installations, run `git pull` in both repository directories (`corgietc` and `cgi_noise`).
-If using a virtual environment, make sure that it is active (see installation instruction, above, on how to activate/deactivate environments).
+For local installations, if using a virtual environment, make sure that it is active (see installation instruction, above, on how to activate/deactivate environments).
 Then:

 ```
 cd $CODE_ROOT/cgi_noise
+git pull
 pip install --upgrade .

 cd ../corgietc
+git pull
 pip install --upgrade .
 ```